YouXam/workerd-faas/README.md

 This platform leverages the **experimental worker-loader** to enable dynamic worker loading, which allows runtime deployment and execution of user-submitted functions without restarting the server.
 This is the core capability that makes the FaaS functionality possible.

 For the platform database, we implement the **D1 API** backed by **SQLite Durable Objects**, with database files persisted in the `data/do` directory.
-However, due to worker-loader limitations, D1 databases are **not available** within deployed functions themselves, and in-memory state persistence is also not supported.
-This means your functions must rely on TCP connections to external databases like PostgreSQL or MySQL, or use serverless storage services such as Supabase for data persistence.
+Each deployed function gets its own isolated D1 database instance.
+The platform uses a D1 Gateway Worker to route database requests: each function is assigned a unique UUID-based hostname (e.g., `<uuid>.d1.worker`), which is stored in the platform database and reused across restarts.
+Database files are persisted in the `data/do` directory, and the `wrkst-d1` runtime library provides a Cloudflare-compatible D1 API.
+This architecture allows functions to use D1 databases while maintaining isolation between different functions.
+The `wrkst-d1` library is also compatible with standard Cloudflare Workers, making it easy to migrate functions between platforms.

 The `wrkst` CLI tool is a fork of Wrangler, but with significantly limited functionality.
-Currently, only Workers that use `vars` are properly supported.
-Other Cloudflare bindings like KV, R2, D1, and Durable Objects will not work correctly when deployed through this platform.
+Currently supported bindings are:
+- ✅ **Environment Variables** (`vars`)
+- ✅ **D1 Databases** (via `wrkst-d1` library)
+- ❌ **KV, R2, Durable Objects** - Not currently supported

 The platform supports multi-version deployment, allowing you to access specific versions of your functions via the pattern `<version_id_prefix>.<func_name>.<base_domain>`.
 Note that this requires proper DNS and SSL (if used) configuration for the `*.*.<BASE_DOMAIN>` wildcard pattern.
 Additionally, while the platform implements function aliases at the API level, there is currently no CLI support for managing them - you'll need to interact with the API directly to create or modify aliases.